CiscoDevNet/webex-contact-center-crm-integrations/MS Dynamics/msdynamics-ivr-http-connector/README.md

 - [Manage application users in the Power Platform admin center](https://learn.microsoft.com/en-us/power-platform/admin/manage-application-users#view-or-edit-the-details-of-an-application-user)
 - [Use Postman to perform operations with the Web API](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/use-postman-perform-operations)

-## Understanding the Sample Flow
+## Understanding The Sample Flow

-### Section 1 : IVR lookup and Routing
+### Section 1: IVR Lookup and Routing

-- Within the IVR flow, a look is performed in the MS Dynamics CRM.
-- This script has 2 HTTP nodes inside the main flow.
+- The IVR flow performs two HTTP lookups against Microsoft Dynamics 365.
-- First lookup gets the Customer ID and Customer Name of the Caller from the MS Dynamics CRM using the ANI.
+- The first lookup gets the customer ID and customer name of the caller by ANI.
-- Second lookup fetches the Case Details associated with that Caller using the Customer ID received from the previous request.
+- The second lookup fetches case details associated with that caller by using the customer ID from the first request.

 ![Flow Diagram 1](./images/MainFlow.png)

-### Section 2 : Screenpop on agent answer
+### Section 2: Screen Pop on Agent Answer

-- This section uses Event Flows to screenpop : <br/>
+- This section uses Event Flows to screen pop either a new case form or the most recent case details in a new browser tab.
-  a - New Case Form, in a new browser tab when the call is answered, in case of a new customer. <br/>
+- The behavior differs depending on whether the caller is a new or existing customer.
-  b - Last created case details, in a new browser tab when the call is answered, in case of an existing customer.
+- It demonstrates one way to drive Microsoft Dynamics 365 experiences from Flow Designer.

 ![Flow Diagram 2](./images/EventFlow.png)

-This is just an example of what is possible and can be done on the MS Dynamics CRM via the Flow Designer !